story75/toasty-engine/infrastructure/cli/README.md

 - 📦 Bundle packages with esbuild configuration
 - 📝 Auto-generate and update package READMEs
-- 🚀 Streamlined release process
+- 🚀 Streamlined release process with version management
-- 🔄 Automatic version management
+- 🔄 Automated workspace dependency handling
 - 🛠️ Development workflow utilities
-- 📊 Project-wide documentation tools

 ## Why should I use this?

 The CLI is not yet intended to be used by end-users.
 It is a tool for internal use by the Toasty Engine team to manage the monorepo.
-In the future it will also container end-user facing commands, but for now it is only for internal use.
+In the future it will also contain end-user facing commands, but for now it is only for internal use.

 ## Installation